Find us +44 (0)113 2837100

 Students will examine key skills and techniques used in magazine and feature writing through formative and summative practical exercises in class resulting in a varied portfolio.
 The practical work will develop important feature writing techniques, including the use of authoritative sources, research and interview skills, journalistic writing styles and the role of the internet in terms of both research and publication.

-Students will explore the contemporary magazine market and learn the craft skills of magazine production to create their own publication with a specific demographic and stated readership.
+Students will explore the contemporary magazine market and learn the skills of magazine writing to cater for specific demographics and readerships.

 Learning and Teaching Information: